Rafajel29/IDD-Fa19-Lab2/README.md

 **a.
 How would you change the code to make the song play twice as fast?**

 You would half the value of the noteDuration variable and half the value of the pauseBetweenNotes.
-This will make that every note is played in half the time and the pauses is half the length making the song play twice as fast .
+This will make that every note is played in half the time and the pauses is half the length making the song play twice as fast.
 Changing it from ``` int noteDuration = 1000 ``` to ``` int noteDuration = 500 ``` and ``` pauseBetweenNotes = noteDuration * 1.3; ``` to ``` pauseBetweenNotes = noteDuration * 0.65; ```

 **b.
 What song is playing?**

-The song playing is the star wars theme song.
+The song playing is the Star Wars theme song.

 ## Part E. Make your own timer

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

 For the make your own timer part of the lab I decided to make a chess clock.
 It is a clock with 2 timers and 3 buttons and a speaker.
-Each player gets a set amount of time in this case I gave everyone 10 seconds because I didn't want to wait to long.
-Then when the one player finishes his turn he presses his button and the other players time starts to run down and visa versa.
+Each player gets a set amount of time in this case I gave everyone 10 seconds because I didn't want to wait too long.
+Then when the one player finishes his turn, he presses his button and the other players time starts to run down and vice versa.
 The middle button can be pressed to reset the clock.
-When a players timer reaches 0 the speaker plays a tune to inform both players that one has lost based on having no time left.
+When a player’s timer reaches 0 the speaker plays a tune to inform both players that one has lost based on having no time left.

 The following is a link to a video of my timer project: https://youtu.be/HAB-d9v-WmI